red-hat-data-services/must-gather/README.md

 oc adm must-gather --image=quay.io/modh/must-gather:stable
 ```

+Dashboard has been included in this default behavior.

 To collect for only one component use env variable COMPONENT.
 Full list of supported components see table below:
 | COMPONENT value    | Comments |